allegroai/clearml-docs/docs/getting_started/ds/ds_second_steps.md

 ClearML supports logging `argparse` module arguments out of the box, so once ClearML is integrated into the code, it automatically logs all parameters provided to the argument parser.

-It's also possible to log parameter dictionaries (very useful when parsing an external config file and storing as a dict object), whole configuration files, or even custom objects or [Hydra](https://hydra.cc/docs/intro/) configurations!
+You can also log parameter dictionaries (very useful when parsing an external config file and storing as a dict object), whole configuration files, or even custom objects or [Hydra](https://hydra.cc/docs/intro/) configurations!

 ```python